cirosantilli/notes/stack-overflow/datadump/README.md

 The problem is that I could not find decent tools to manipulate large XML files from the command line easily.

-But since the data is well formated (one entry per line, no inner `"`), it is possible to use `sed` to parse it.
+But since the data is well formatted (one entry per line, no inner `"`), it is possible to use `sed` to parse it.

 Keep only the attribute names: